 I thought I would gallop through these studies: one a day; then maybe two a week; maybe one a week: two a month etc… I was always in a hurry at College, all those years ago!
 As time has elapsed, I have not moved off the first two.
 I can’t perfect them to my satisfaction, so I haven’t moved on.
 However, I reckon I practice them in a lot more detail than most!
 Maybe soon I will allow myself to progress to no. 3!
 Before anyone gets the wrong idea, Charlier Etudes are not the only thing I play…

-As already published on here, I am an advocate of a decent warm up.
+As already published on here, I am an advocate of a fairly swift warm up.
+I do warm-up but try to get to the music as soon as I can.
 I try to do this before anything else.
 I’m not tied to this routine.
 If I’m late for work, and don’t have time, I just play.
 Of course, in this instance I would have no choice anyway!

 I don’t warm up for the sake of it, or to cover a measured volume of a book, or to limber up by the clock.
 I have tried all these, but have found they don’t work.
 I work to get vibration going, to make the best sound I can, as quickly as I can, and to ‘establish the normals’ as they say.